- What’s the difference between infatuation and love?

 When you are in love with someone, making sacrifices for them will be done without hesitation.

 The sacrifices may be done out of pure intention without expecting them to do the same for you even if the tables were turned.

-But if you are infatuated about a person, making sacrifices will be a very hard thing to do for them simply because you know the feeling is not strong enough.
+But if you are infatuated with a person, making sacrifices will be a very hard thing to do for them simply because you know the feeling is not strong enough.

 18) One does not give up, the other does.

 When you love someone, you are ready to fight for the relationship to stay strong no matter how the circumstance may be.